Coronavirus - Important Information for University Centre students

 We have introduced a revised set of academic regulations based on a No Detriment policy and you can read this here.
 Please be reassured that no student will be disadvantaged as a result of the current circumstances.

 We are all aware that the current situation involves uncertainty about what the future holds, which may be unsettling for new and current students.
-We want to reassure you about the plans we are working on to continue to deliver high quality teaching and learning at Newcastle College University Centre.
+We want to reassure you about our plans to continue to deliver high quality teaching and learning at Newcastle College University Centre.
 Through our learning and support arrangements we will ensure that we offer you a supportive and enriching student experience.

 Teaching and Learning

-Term has now ended, but we are currently planning as normal a campus experience as possible for all of our students from September.
-That means in-person teaching and full access to all campus facilities, which we hope will be made possible with the planned relaxation of restrictions.
+We are currently delivering a normal campus experience for all of our students.
+That means in-person teaching and full access to all campus facilities.

 Please note that safety will remain our priority and we will always be guided by government guidance and restrictions.
 If for any reason restrictions remain in place or are reintroduced, we will adapt accordingly and we will always keep you fully informed of any changes.

-These images show you how we will support you with your studies from September, while continuing to keep you safe depending on what wider restrictions may be in place.
+These images show you how we will support you with your studies, while continuing to keep you safe depending on what wider restrictions may be in place.

 Keeping You Safe